QUAD CANDLE SYSTEM

 A specific setting can be applied to a given symbol or alernatively an average 'best fit'.

-The MML grid octives may change size when the parameters are altered.
+The Octives may change size when the parameters are altered.

 In cases where the PA is seen to be 'out-of-sync' then we need to change the settings slightly.